PierreBeucher/novops/README.md

 ## 🔐 Security

-Novops loads secrets in memory and does not write anything to disk.
-Secrets are loaded temporarily and kept only for as long as they are needed.
+Secrets are loaded temporarily in a protected `tmpfs` directory and kept only for as long as they are needed.

 See [Novops Security Model](https://pierrebeucher.github.io/novops/security.html) for details